 Summer’s easy, but also kind of hard.
 Easy because you don’t have to think about packing up school lunches, hard because—well—you have to think about keeping the kids busy all day.
 Tradeoffs.
-Fortunately, you won’t have to trade off nutrition or flavor in these ten healthy school-lunch faves.
-From protein-packed snacks to bag up and end off with the kids to a few easy weeknight meals, you can transform into tomorrow’s lunch.
-We’ve got you covered.
+Fortunately, you won’t have to trade off nutrition or flavor in these healthy school lunch faves.
+From protein-packed snacks to bag up and end off with the kids to a few easy weeknight meals you can transform into tomorrow’s lunch.
+We’ve got you covered—at least where the food is concerned.

 Dried apricots, honey, and apricot jam form the filling for these tender, sweet (but not too sweet), and whole-grain–bolstered lunchbox bars.
 The recipe makes 16 bars—perfect if you’ve got a bunch of little scholars to pack for, otherwise they freeze extremely well.
 Get our Crumbly Oat and Apricot Bars recipe.